akanshgulati/are/README.md

 ### Types

 #### .type(\<value>)
-The value needs to be in Pascal case (e.g. NaturalNumbers) or Underscore separated (e.g. natural_number)
+The value needs to be in Pascal case (e.g. NaturalNumber) or Underscore separated (e.g. natural_number)

 **Primitive types**
 ```